Muscat Oman Travel Guide

 Minimal tourists, budget-friendly travel.

-Many outdoor activities uncomfortable or impractical.
+Numerous outdoor activities uncomfortable or impractical.

-Museums, Royal Opera Theater, shopping malls year-round.
+Museums, Royal Opera House, shopping malls year-round.

-Hiking, desert safaris, wadi visits best Oct-Apr.
+Hiking, tours of the desert, wadi visits best Oct-Apr.

 Are fond of swimming, snorkeling, diving Oct-May.